thirdreality/speaker-chatbot/README.md

 ## Dependence

-This project is based on the whisper.cpp project and integrated with the Piper project.
+This project is based on the `whisper.cpp` project and integrated with the `piper` project.
 For more details, please refer to:

 ### [whisper.cpp](https://github.com/ggerganov/whisper.cpp)
 High-performance inference of [OpenAI's Whisper](https://github.com/openai/whisper) automatic speech recognition (ASR) model.